flant/shell-operator/README.md

 ### Build an image with your hooks

 A hook is a script with the added events configuration code.
 Learn [more](HOOKS.md) about hooks.

-Here is a simple hook with `onStartup` binding:
+Here is a simple hook with `onStartup` binding.
+Create the `hook.sh` file with the following content:
 ```bash
 #!/usr/bin/env bash